4-H Photography Contest Judging

 Creativity – Does the photographer show some creative thought or original idea in the making of this image?
 Is the subject something unusual or is the content of the photo presented in a way we haven’t seen before?

-4-H in Action: We’re looking for pictures that show us what happens at 4-H events throughout the year.
+Show us what happens at your 4-H events.
 The key to winning this category is the action.
 We want to SEE what’s happening.
-If it’s a judging contest, we want to feel like we’re right in the middle of the action.
+If it is a judging contest photograph, we want to be right in the middle of the action.
 If it’s meeting with legislators, then we want to feel like we’re so close we could shake that person’s hand.
-In other words, we want the photographer to get in close and show us what really happens when 4-H’ers get together for an event or activity.
+The judges want the photographer to get in close and show them what really happens when 4-H’ers get together for an event or activity.

-Nature’s Beauty: Nature’s Beauty is always our biggest category and competition is fierce.
+Show us what beautiful in nature mean to you!
+It may including habitats, landscapes, the sky, land, and water, along with the inhabitants of our amazing planet!
 Winners in this category are ultimately chosen because they exhibit superior technical skill, move in close to the subject and capture something really different.
 Some show beautiful things such as sunsets and ﬂowers.
-Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings, steam rising from something.)
-All contain strong composition, nice light and sharp focus on the subject.
+Others create beauty from something unexpected (mushrooms, a turtle having a snack, a dragonﬂy with torn wings, steam rising from a stream.)
+Make sure your photograph contain strong composition, nice light and sharp focus on the subject.

-Please remember entries must be submitted electronically by your 4-H Agent/PA NO LATER THAN August 17, 2022.
-Register Online Here
+Please remember entries must be submitted electronically by your 4-H Agent/PA NO LATER THAN August 17, 2023.

 Please contact Peggie Lewis Joyce with questions or concerns.